simplito/ecies-erl/README.md

 -----

 The API of library is simple:
-- `ecies:generate_key/0,1`- can be used to generate public/private key pair
+- `ecies:generate_key/0`- can be used to generate public/private key pair
-- `ecies:public_encrypt/2,3` - for encrypting binary message with given public key
+- `ecies:public_encrypt/2` - for encrypting binary message with given public key
-- `ecies:private_decrypt/2,3` - for decrypting data using private key corresponding to public key used in public_encrypt
+- `ecies:private_decrypt/2` - for decrypting data using private key corresponding to public key used in `public_encrypt`

 Example: